 - Sales of products by the parent company to subsidiaries;

 - Royalties;

-- Re-invoicing of marketing expenses;
+- Marketing expense chargebacks;

-- Re-invoicing of staff costs;
+- Staff costs chargebacks;

 - Interest on advances.

 All these transactions are carried out on an arms-length basis and fully eliminated in the consolidated financial statements.

 Other transactions with related parties